Masterclass in Palliative Care 2020

 - Critically examine the application of best evidence to the management of patients with neuropathic pain in palliative care.

-- Analyse the concept of whole person care and its application to disease and illness in palliative care practice.
+- Analyse the concept of whole person care and its application to palliative care clinical practice.

-- Discuss the evidence base on pancreatin, exercise and mouth matters in palliative care
+- Discuss the evidence base on current hot topics in palliative care

 Dr Fiona Kiely & Dr Mary Miller